 The Unapologetic Knitter by Meaghan Schmaltz

-Meaghan is by and large a self taught knitter who believes you should never apologise for sitting and knitting.
-She believes that everyone should learn to knit and due to her love of T.V and movies, many of her designs can be knitted whilst watching.
+Meaghan is a self taught knitter who believes you should never apologize for sitting and knitting.
+She believes everyone should learn to knit and many of her designs can be knitted whilst watching.

-What We Love: The designs/patterns that Meghan creates are all beautifully well written and easy to follow.
+I Love: The designs are well written and easy to follow.
 Her skills as a Tech Editor shine through.
-I particulary love her sock designs but she has a wide variety of patterns to explore.
+I love her socks.

 Katie Writes Stuff by Katie Gatward

 This site was the original site where Katie shared about her life, knitting and sewing adventures.
-Since 2018 she has been vlogging/blogging on Sew Old Fashioned.
-A passionate sewist and knitter, her creations are inspired by Vintage.
+Since 2018 she’s been vlogging/blogging on Sew Old Fashioned.
+Her creations are inspired by Vintage.

-What We Love: Katie’s writing is delightfully entertaining and if you get a chance I highly recommend you head over to watch her Youtube videos.
-Although Katie is no longer uploading videos, there is a wealth of information on Vintage knits if that’s your passion too.
+I Love: Katie’s writing is delightfully entertaining and if you get a chance I highly recommend you head watch her Youtube videos.
+Katie is no longer uploading, but there’s a wealth of information on Vintage knits.

 woolythyme by Stephanie Young